-Priority One: Enhance teaching and learning through best practices, innovative programs, and high-impact experiences that attract talented and diverse students and contribute to retention, extraordinary learning, the development of the whole student, and lifelong success.
+We enhance teaching and learning through best practices, innovative programs, and high impact experiences that attract talented and diverse students and contribute to retention, extraordinary learning, the development of the whole student, and lifelong success.

 Experience living in a community of students who share the common goal of education.
 Meet a diverse group of residents, the majority of which are new to the Fresno area.
 Approximately 650 men and women are assigned to coed community style halls.
 Double occupancy rooms are located along a shared hallway in a traditional residence hall (limited singles available; no triples available).
 There are gender designated common bathrooms with private dressing/shower rooms on each wing.